lisalamm22/ccr/README.md

 ```

 ### Beatmaps
-The game canvas sizes itself dynamically based on window.innerWidth and window.innerHeight.
+The game canvas sizes itself dynamically based on ```window.innerWidth``` and ```window.innerHeight```.
 To ensure beatmaps display at scale, positions for each beat are scalar values rather than absolute values:
 ```js
 const Beatmap = [
     { pos: [0.5, 0.5], time: 2410},